Skip to content

 Possible values:

-• on_success (default): the job will run only if no job in earlier stages has failed or has allow_failure: true
+• on_success (default): the job will only run if no earlier stage jobs failed or have allow_failure: true.

 Example: